TemboPlus-Frontend/frontend-core-js/docs/currency.md

 - Represents individual currencies with complete information including symbols, names, and formatting rules
 - Provides static properties for direct access to currencies using ISO codes (uppercase only)
-- Provides static properties for direct access to currencies using full names (e.g., `UNITED_STATES_DOLLAR`)
+- Provides static properties for direct access to currencies using plural names (e.g., `US_DOLLARS`)
 - Includes methods for validating and retrieving currency information
 - Follows a singleton pattern for consistent data access
 - Prevents direct instantiation - only accessible through static methods or properties